godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/AWS Datasource.md

+---
+title: AWS Plugin for Godspeed Framework
+description: A comprehensive AWS integration plugin that enables seamless access to Amazon Web Services in Godspeed applications.
+Features include S3 storage, DynamoDB, Lambda functions, SQS messaging, and SSM parameter management with configurable service clients.
+keywords: [aws, amazon web services, cloud integration, s3, dynamodb, lambda, sqs, ssm, godspeed plugin, cloud storage, serverless, cloud services]
+---

+# AWS Plugin for Godspeed

-AWS as a datasource plugin: Turbocharge your app by tapping into Amazon Web Services.
-Unleash the power of cloud-based data, storage, and more to supercharge your application. 🚀
+Turbocharge your app by tapping into Amazon Web Services.
+Unleash the power of cloud-based data, storage, and more to supercharge your application.

 ## Steps to use aws plug-in in godspeed framework: